LIU-CT/MSNet-4mC/README.md

 * Users can run the MSNet_4mC.py to identify DNA 4mC sites.
 * The folders of "Li_2020_dataset" and "Lin_2017 dataset" contain the datasets and the files for experiments.
 * The Lin_2017 dataset and Li_2020 dataset can be also accessed at http://DeepTorrent.erc.monash.edu/
 * The trained model weights for the test are provided in the folder "Models".
-* The training codes are given in the Dataset directories.

 ## Dependency
 * Python 3.8.8 and Pytorch 1.11.0 or later versions